The 14 most important criteria for winning the Buy Box on Amazon and how to keep your metrics under control

 Formula: Rate of late deliveries

-Rate of late deliveries in % = (Number of late deliveries / Total number of deliveries) * 100
+Rate of late deliveries in % = (Number of late deliveries / Total number of all deliveries) * 100

 Minimum requirement and ideal value for Buy Box